kaiban-ai/KaibanJS/playground/nodejs-ts/README.md

 ### Development

 > NOTE: Make sure your local typed package is built.
-(Use `npm run build:typed` in the root folder to build the typed package if haven't already)
+(Use `npm run build` in the root folder to build the package if haven't already)

 For testing the playground example, setup as follows:-